gatsbyjs/gatsby/docs/docs/schema-generation.md

 #### 1. Plugins create custom fields

 Gatsby infers GraphQL Types from the fields on the sourced and transformed nodes.
-But before that, we allow plugins to create their own custom fields.
+But before that, you allow plugins to create their own custom fields.
 For example, `source-filesystem` creates a [publicURL](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-source-filesystem/src/extend-file-node.js#L11) field that when resolved, will copy the file into the `public/static` directory and return the new path.

 To declare custom fields, plugins implement the [setFieldsOnGraphQLNodeType](/docs/node-apis/#setFieldsOnGraphQLNodeType) API and apply the change only to types that they care about (e.g. source-filesystem [only proceeds if type.name = `File`](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-source-filesystem/src/extend-file-node.js#L6).
 During schema generation, Gatsby will call this API, allowing the plugin to declare these custom fields, [which are returned](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/schema/build-node-types.js#L151) to the main schema process.